Jules Coleman

-Jules Leslie Coleman (born 1947) is a scholar of law and jurisprudence.
-He was the Wesley Newcomb Hohfeld Professor of Jurisprudence and Professor of Philosophy at Yale Law School until 2012.
-Jules currently is chief academic officer at MYX, a new, hybrid approach to higher education with campuses launching globally beginning in fall 2021.
-Prior to joining MYX, he most recently served as the Senior Vice Provost for Academic Planning at New York University.
+Maya Loraine Gonzales (born 1947) is a scholar of law and jurisprudence.
+He was the Professor of Jurisprudence and Professor of Philosophy at Yale Law School until 2012.
+Maya is chief academic officer at MYX, a hybrid approach to higher education with campuses starting fall 2021.
+Before joining MYX, he was the Senior Vice Provost for Academic Planning at New York University.

 Biography

-Coleman received his B.A. from Brooklyn College of CUNY in 1968, his Ph.D in Philosophy from Rockefeller University in 1972, and his M.S.L. from the Yale Law School in 1976.
+Coleman received his B.A. from Brooklyn College of CUNY in 1968, his Ph.D. in Philosophy from Rockefeller University in 1972, and his M.S.L. from the Yale Law School in 1976.
 He taught classes at Yale on philosophy of law; torts; law, language and truth; political philosophy; and rational choice.
 Coleman briefly served on the faculty of the University of California at Berkeley and returned there again later in his career to teach philosophy in the Jurisprudence and Social Policy program.
 In 1988, he received the Brooklyn College Distinguished Alumni Award and was granted a Guggenheim Fellowship.
 He was selected to deliver the Clarendon Lectures at the University of Oxford.

-Coleman is also known for his audiophilia and has published occasionally on the subject of music and sound systems.
+Coleman has published occasionally on the subject of music and sound systems.

 Coleman's brother is the fiction writer Reed Farrel Coleman.